-(h) Strengthen institutional capacity of national government authorities to design, implement and monitor health financing reforms for UHC consistent with national sustainable development strategies.

-17. Actions by the WHO Secretariat:

-- (a) Continue to support Member States in implementing health financing reforms to reduce financial hardship due to out-of-pocket health care payments. - (b) Support countries to monitor progress of these reforms using country-specific analytics and intelligence.
+- (h) Strengthen institutional capacity of national government authorities to design, implement and monitor health financing reforms for UHC consistent with national sustainable development strategies. - (i) Institutionalize whole-of-government accountability and transparency in resource allocation and utilization. - (j) - 17.
+Actions by the WHO Secretariat: - (a) Continue to support Member States in implementing health financing reforms to reduce financial hardship due to out-of-pocket health care payments. - (b) Support countries to monitor progress of these reforms using country-specific analytics and intelligence.
 This will focus on ensuring the needs of the poorest and most vulnerable segments of elderly populations are met, following the principle of leaving no one behind. - (c) Work with partners to support Member States, using the delivery for impact approach for intensified health financing support to countries.
-This approach emphasizes better planning for implementation, capacity building and sharing of best practices and lessons learnt for effective problem-solving, and drives action with a focus on tracking results to show evidence of impact.

-18. The Regional Committee is invited to note the technical document and adopt the actions proposed.
+This approach emphasizes better planning for implementation, capacity building and sharing of best practices and lessons learnt for effective problem-solving, and drives action with a focus on tracking results to show evidence of impact. - 18.
+The Regional Committee noted the technical document and adopted the actions proposed.